-Items PPE Cleaning
+ITEMS PPE CLEANING

-Bucket and/or spray bottle
+Bucket and spray bottle

 Disposable gown

 Effective disinfectant

-Face mask with face/eye shield
+Facemask with eye protection or goggles

 Gloves

 Paper towels

 Plastic garbage bag

-Sand, cat litter, or commercial absorbent powder
+Sand or liquid spill absorbent material

-Scoop, small shovel, or dustpan
+Flat edge scoop, small shovel or dustpan

 Shoe covers

-^{} EPA-registered disinfectants effective against norovirus (www.epa.gov/pesticide-registration/ list-g-epa-registered-hospital-disinfectants-effective-against-norovirus) or chlorine bleach (8.25%) concentration) at 1000 - 5,000 parts per million (ppm) (4 tablespoons and 16 tablespoons (1 cup) of bleach with 1 gallon of water).
+\ EPA-registered disinfectants effective against norovirus (www.epa.gov/pesticide-registration/list-g-epa-registered-hospital-disinfectants-effective-against-norovirus) or chlorine bleach (8.25% concentration) at 1000 - 5,000 parts per million (ppm) (4 tablespoons and 16 tablespoons (1 cup) of bleach with 1 gallon of water).
 It is recommended that 1 cup of bleach per 1 gallon of water be used on surfaces that have had direct contact with body fluids.

-Read the label on the bleach bottle: Sodium hypochlorite is the active ingredient in chlorine bleach.
-Different brands of bleach may have different amounts of this ingredient; up to 8.25% sodium hypochlorite.
+\ Read the label on the bleach bottle: Sodium hypochlorite is the active ingredient in chlorine bleach.
+Different brands of bleach may have different amounts of this ingredient; the most common being 8.25% sodium hypochlorite.
 Read the label to find out the concentration of sodium hypochlorite and prepare the disinfecting solution as appropriate.

-Contact your local health department and State agency for information pertaining to your local and state policies.
+Contact your local health department and state agency for information pertaining to your local and state policies.